© 2017 Leo Salomaa

 Hivemind Q x 2 gc

 Select one model with hivemind to be the hivemind master.
-Hivemind models can only make a single action per activation unless their master is on the battlefield.
+Hivemind models may re-roll a single quality roll at the end of their activation as long as the hivemind master is on the table.
+Hivemind models can only spend a single action point per activation unless their master is on the battlefield.

 2-6 HP varies